openwms/interface21-web/anthropoda/WELCOME.md

 ## B. OAuth2 Authorization

  When you start implementing OAuth2 you need to know the basic vocabulary, the building blocks and responsibilities in addition to the
  OAuth2 authorization flows.
-This is a must-have for anyone who wants needs to work with OAuth2.
-Afterwards you'll probably search for some library that takes away the flow handling and is as easy to use.
+This is a must-have for anyone who wants to work with OAuth2.
+Afterwards you'll probably search for some library that takes away the flow handling and is easy to use.
 Applications that already rely on the Spring Framework will likely use the
- Spring Security OAuth2 module to achieve this.
+ [Spring Security OAuth](http://projects.spring.io/spring-security-oauth/) module to achieve this.

  What does Anthropoda do?